wouterd/docker-maven-plugin/README.md

 The README of the master branch will cover the current development version and not cover the current released version.

+# Donations
+If you love this plugin and use it a lot and want to donate something for my time spent maintaining this project, use the following link: [Pay pal](https://www.paypal.me/WouterDanes).
+Donations are much appreciated!

 # Minimum versions required

 - Minimum required maven version: 3.1.1